i2p/i2p.firefox/README.md

 Once you have the installer `.exe` file produced by NSIS, you're almost ready to do a release.
 As a final step, someone must sign the `.exe` file using a Certificate which Windows will recognize.
-The current signer of the Windows bundle is Zlatinb.
 Standard Windows signing tools are used.

 ```sh
 ./release.sh